apache/flink/docs/dev/table/common.md

 Register a Table in the Catalog
 -------------------------------

-A `TableEnvironment` has an internal catalog to register tables by name.
-Table API or SQL queries can access tables, which are registered in the catalog by referencing them with their name.
+A `TableEnvironment` has an internal catalog of tables, organized by table name.
+Table API or SQL queries can access tables which are registered in the catalog, by referencing them by name.

-A `TableEnvironment` allows to register a table from various sources:
+A `TableEnvironment` allows you to register a table from various sources:

 * an existing `Table` object, usually the result of a Table API or SQL query.
 * a `TableSource`, which accesses external data, such as a file, database, or messaging system.
 * a `DataStream` or `DataSet` from a DataStream or DataSet program.